Tearsheet

 Roderick A. Larson, President and Chief Executive Officer

-Mr. Larson has served as President and Chief Executive Officer of Oceaneering International, Inc. since May 2017.
-He joined Oceaneering in May 2012 as Senior Vice President and Chief Operating Officer, becoming President in February 2015.
-Prior to joining Oceaneering, Mr. Larson spent over 20 years at Baker Hughes Incorporated, where he held various leadership positions, including President, Latin America Region from 2011 to 2012, and Vice President of Operations, Gulf of Mexico Region from 2009 to 2011.
-He holds a Master of Business Administration from Rice University and a Bachelor of Science degree in Electrical and Electronic Engineering from North Dakota State University.
-Mr. Larson currently serves on the boards of Oceaneering and Newpark Resources, and is also involved with the American Petroleum Institute and the National Ocean Industries Association.
+Mr. Larson has served as President and Chief Executive Officer of Oceaneering since 2017 and as President since 2015.
+He previously served as Senior Vice President and Chief Operating Officer from 2012 to 2015.
+Prior to joining Oceaneering, Mr. Larson was employed by Baker Hughes Incorporated for more than 20 years, holding various leadership and technical positions, including President, Latin America Region, from 2011 to 2012.
+He currently serves on the boards of Oceaneering and Newpark Resources, Inc. (formerly NPK International Inc.), as well as the American Petroleum Institute and the National Ocean Industries Association.

-Alan R. Curtis, Senior Vice President and Chief Financial Officer
+Michael W. Sumruld, Senior Vice President and Chief Financial Officer

-Benjamin M. Laura, Chief Operating Officer and Senior Vice President
+Benjamin M. Laura, Senior Vice President and Chief Operating Officer

 AI Analysis | Feedback